adeepkit01/ns3-dhcp-new/src/applications/doc/dhcp.rst

 The client identifier option (61) can be implemented in near future.

-In the current implementation, a DHCP client can obtain IPv4 address dynamically from the DHCP server, which must be renewed after a lease time period.
+In the current implementation, a DHCP client can obtain IPv4 address dynamically from the DHCP server, and can renew it within a lease time period.